JoonasKulmala/Palvelinten-Hallinta/h3/README.md

 The task was to be written in **Markdown**.
 And so, here we are.

 Please check out the [raw](https://raw.githubusercontent.com/JoonasKulmala/Palvelinten-Hallinta/main/h3/README.md) format of this `README.md` file.
-GitHub automatically renders Markdown, so it should be interesting to see the syntax before that happens.
+GitHub automatically renders Markdown, so it should be interesting to see the syntax in plain text.

 Here is Markdown's [Basic Syntax](https://www.markdownguide.org/basic-syntax "Basic Syntax") guide and here's GitHub's [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) guide.